What can you test automatically? Unfortunately, not everything—at least not yet.

 - Do the alt texts for images make sense?

 If you test only during a commit to GitHub, you’re too late.
 It can be a nice extra

-check, but it is too expensive and too time-consuming to wait until then to do it.
+check, but it is expensive and too time-consuming to wait for.

 Testing during development, in your own browser, is faster and offers you more